Zion Lutheran Church (Fredericksburg, Texas): Architecture

 Members of the young congregation provided most of the building materials as well as the labor.
 In 1884, improvements were made to the building.
 On June 12, 1908, an enlarged sanctuary was dedicated.
 Additions to the original 1853 structure included the bell tower and a new chancel.
 The cruciform and the baptistry were designed by Adolph Wehmeyer.
-The church contains a Thorwaldsen statue of Jesus Christ, which dominates the chancel, having also been unveiled in 1908.
+The church contains a Thordwalsen statue of Jesus Christ, which dominates the chancel, having also been unveiled in 1908.
 In 1953, under pastor G.W.
 Sager, an annex for Sunday school and a fellowship hall were constructed adjacent to the sanctuary.
 The church was most recently renovated in 1959, with the adding of air conditioning, lowering and enlarging the balcony, the installation of new pews, the replacement of the stained glass windows, and the rebuilding and enlargement of the pipe organ.
 In 1963, the church installed three bronze bells to call people to worship, having replaced the previous single cast iron bell.